 The Endurace Array Newport Line: coastal upwelling region

-The coastal OOI Endurance Array, operated by Oregon State University, will observe cross-shelf and along-shelf variability in the coastal upwelling region off the Oregon and Washington coasts.
-This array will consist of a moored line off Newport, OR, connected to the OOI cabled observatory, and another moored line off Gray's Harbor, WA.
-In order to provide synoptic, multi-scale observations of the eastern boundary current, the two cross-shelf moored array lines, each with three instrumented sites (at 25 m, 80 m, and 600 m water depth), are supplemented by six gliders patrolling the coastal region.
+The coastal OOI Endurance Array monitors cross-shelf and along-shelf variability in the coastal upwelling region off the Oregon and Washington coasts.
+This array consists of a mooring and seafloor instrumented line off Newport, OR, connected to the Cabled Array, and another moored line off Gray's Harbor, WA.
+To provide synoptic, multi-scale observations of the eastern boundary current, the two cross-shelf moored array lines, each with three instrumented sites (at 25 m, 80 m, and 600 m water depth), are supplemented by six gliders patrolling the coastal region.
 The Endurance Array Newport Line extends the reach and capability of the cabled observatory infrastructure into the coastal environment, while simultaneously providing the transformative high-power, high-bandwidth capabilities to the Coastal Scale component of the OOI.